T

 landmark

-A stunning 14th-century Islamic college, renowned for its exquisite zellij tilework, carved stucco, and cedar wood.
-It's a masterpiece of Marinid architecture.
+A beautifully preserved 14th-century theological college, renowned for its exquisite zellij tilework, carved stucco, and cedarwood detailing.
+It offers a glimpse into the rich Islamic art and architecture of the Marinid era.

 3. Midday